shanyanez/Bikini-Bottom-Portal/README.md

    - Run `npm install` in both root and backend directories
    - Clear npm cache: `npm cache clean --force`

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## Acknowledgments
 - **Educational Project**: Built for learning full-stack web development
 - **Inspired by**: The wonderful world of SpongeBob SquarePants
-- **Built with love** for the Bikini Bottom community
 - **Special thanks** to Mr. Krabs for the business inspiration

 ---

-**Ready to dive into Bikini Bottom?
-Let's go! 🐟✨**